John Moore, Baron Moore of Lower Marsh: Cabinet career

-By now, Moore was being widely spoken of as a future Prime Minister.
-The journalist Brian Walden wrote "... he has future Tory leader written all over him".
-After the 1987 election he was appointed as Secretary of State for Health and Social Services.
+By now, Moore was being widely spoken of as a future Prime Minister, with journalist Brian Walden saying in 1987 that "he has future Tory leader written all over him".
+After the 1987 election he was appointed as Secretary of State for Social Services.
 In this capacity he was responsible for the National Health Service's £66 billion annual spend, and the payment of over £50 billion annually in the form of social security benefits.
 These were highly sensitive portfolios that were intended to be very much at the centre of policy initiatives in the 1987 government.

 However, there were some early misgivings about the appointment.
 Describing Moore's earlier career in government, Julian Critchley said, "The script had been written for him, and he had only to learn his lines".
 Other commentators noted that his previous experience had been in implementing policy rather than in creating policy.
 In 2012 David Waddington, Mrs Thatcher's former Chief Whip and Home Secretary published a memoir of his time in government ('Dispatches') in which he reported that Thatcher had a weakness for "a good-looking fellow" when it came to making government appointments.
 "Once or twice she ... wished to have some good-looking fellow promoted who was known to be useless. ...
-He was a fine-looking chap but no else thought he was anything like up to the job."
+He was a fine-looking chap but nobody else thought he was anything like up to the job."
 Waddington declined to name the people he referred to but many commentators stated that Moore was one clear beneficiary of this personal foible.

 Once established in his new job, Moore delivered a series of speeches on policy in the social services.
 These speeches appeared to indicate a move to a healthcare system based on private insurance, similar to the American model.
 Specific proposals included making private healthcare insurance contributions tax-deductible, and allowing nurses' wage rates to be established by local bargaining rather than by central negotiation.
 Moore quickly encountered opposition from various interest groups, including the Royal College of Physicians.
 Many Conservative backbench MPs had misgivings about what was being proposed.
 Furthermore, some of the speeches suggested that Moore was positioning himself to be leader of the Conservative Party.
 During a visit to the US in October 1987, he delivered a speech to the Mont Pelerin Society in which he appeared to suggest that he had been the prime mover behind privatisation in the UK.
 This displeased his fellow Ministers and other senior Party figures.